o3de/o3de.org/content/docs/release-notes/archive/21-11-release-notes.md

 For everyone who's joining us as a creative worker in simulations and games eager to try out Open 3D Engine: Please keep in mind our journey is just beginning!
 Don't expect to make a full, production-ready game in O3DE - yet.
 Right now we want our community to grow by playing with these tools and giving us feedback that we need to make O3DE a long-term success.
 That means if you're committed to trying the binary installer, be prepared for hiccups as you work, and be ready to file bugs (or maybe even make a code contribution!) as you encounter issues.

 Want to try it?
-[Download the Windows installer for O3DE 21.11 Stable!](https://o3debinaries.org/download/windows.html)
+[Download the Windows installer for O3DE Stable 21.11!](https://o3debinaries.org/download/windows.html)

 {{< note >}}
 For this release of O3DE, we're using two version numbers due to some technical limitations of Windows that we're working on resolving.
-The source releases of O3DE are versioned as **2111.1**, and binary installers are versioned as **21.11 (Stable)**.
+The source releases of O3DE are versioned **2111.1**, and binary installers are named **Stable 21.11**.
 {{< /note >}}

 ### Linux support